End Your Guitar Strumming & Chord Confusion Once And For All…

 I’ve also included all of the examples, exercises and chord charts up on the screen.
 So you can see what I’m playing on the guitar, and the notation all at the same time.

-The videos are available both in a digital download format, and on optional DVDs that will be shipped to you.
+The videos are available in a digital download format.

 The video download files are in .m4v (h.264) format for all you geeks out there 🙂 They are playable on your computer with Apple’s Quicktime Player, iTunes or VLC Media Player (All Free) These videos are playable on both a Windows PC and a Mac.